Multimedia: Augmented reality

-Augmented reality overlays digital content or output onto the real world, using media such as audio, animation, and text.
-Augmented reality became widely popular only in the 21st century; however, some of the earlier versions of such were things like the Sega Genesis Activator Controller back in 1992 which allowed users to literally stand in an octagon and control in game movement with physical movement or to stretch back even further the R.O.B.
-NES Robot back in 1984 which with its array of accessories was able to also provide users with the sensation of holding a firearm.
-These multimedia input devices are among some of the earliest of the augmented reality devices by allowing users to input commands to facilitate a different user experience.
-A more modern example of augmented reality is Pokémon GO, a mobile game released on July 6, 2016, which allows users to see a Pokémon in a real world environment.
+Augmented reality overlays digital content or output onto the real world using media such as audio, animation, and text.
+Augmented reality became widely popular only in the 21st century; however, some of the earlier versions of such were things like the Sega Genesis Activator Controller back in 1992, which allowed users to literally stand in an octagon and control in-game movement with physical movement, or to stretch back even further, the R.O.B.
+NES Robot back in 1984, which, with its array of accessories, was able to also provide users with the sensation of holding a firearm.
+These multimedia input devices are among the earliest of the augmented reality devices, allowing users to input commands to facilitate a different user experience.
+A more modern example of augmented reality is Pokémon GO, a mobile game released on July 6, 2016, which allows users to see a Pokémon in a real-world environment.